rerobots/docslab/doc/intro.rst

 interactive.
 The kind of interactivity provided depends on the target hardware, but in all cases, hardware is provisioned with hardshare_.

+To learn how to use docslab with a documentation generator like Sphinx or Docusaurus, read the section about :doc:`integrations`.

 Complete examples written in HTML are shown at `<examples/html>`_